Pathoschild/smapi-mod-dump/source/~JessebotX/.github/[internal]/in-development/BeyondTheValley/README.md

       - Crops grow faster
       - Crops have higher chance to stay hydrated
       - Animals produce ```1.5x``` faster
       - Fences last twice as long
       - _Additionally..._
         - Larger Greenhouse
-        - Farm Expansion: Extra Farmland
         - Unlockable Shed
     - [ ] Fishing
       - Be able to find almost every fish on your farm